how to find area of trapezoid

 Area of a Trapezoid Formula

 The formula for the area of a trapezoid is the average of the bases multiplied by the altitude.
-In the formula, the long and short bases are a and b , and the altitude is h :
+In the formula, the long and short bases are and , and the altitude is :

 Using the Area of a Trapezoid Equation

-Trapezoid L M N O has parallel bases L M and N O .
-Line segment L M is 7 cm long, and line segment N O is 13 cm long.
-We will label longer side N O as a and shorter side L M as b .
-The height, h , is 5 cm.
+Trapezoid has parallel bases and .
+Line segment is 7 cm long, and line segment is 13 cm long.
+We will label longer side as and shorter side as .
+The height, , is 5 cm.

 First, let's plug these numbers into our formula: